Agent-To-Agent (A2A) Integration

 Google Calendar Agent

-The Google Calendar Agent provides comprehensive calendar management capabilities and is the only fully implemented agent available:
+The Google Calendar Agent provides comprehensive calendar management capabilities:

 Skills: